lujiefsi/NPEDetector/README.md

 # Approach
-Based on [WALA](https://github.com/wala/WALA),an famous static analysis framework.
+Based on [WALA](https://github.com/wala/WALA),an famous static analysis framework. we have two analysis strategy, difference in step 4:
     step1 : find all return null method(RNM)

     step2 : find all RNM' caller;

     step3 : find all RNM return value's use instruction.

-    step4 : check all use instructions whether controled by check null condition(CNC)
+    step4 : simple: check if null checker exists in caller, without construct ControldependencyGraph complex:check all use instructions whether controled by check null condition(CNC)

     step5 : Score each callee:CNC numbers * 10 - caller number.

     step6 : Sort all callees and print.
+Simple strategy may cause false negatives like:
+ <pre><code>
+    ret = foo();
+    if (ret != null) ret.foo1;
+    ret.field;//NPE, but do not report
+</code></pre>

 In step5, we score each callee based on:(1) if some developerer have consider CNC, but some are not, we think no CNC developeres are wrong(2)developer may borther massive [CNC](https://stackoverflow.com/questions/271526/avoiding-null-statements/271874#271874)
 # Usage
 1. We use maven build our project, so you can import it as existed maven project.
-2. vim the WALA  configuration file: ./NPEDetector/src/main/resources/wala.properties, change the property to your jre1.7 path.
+2. vim the WALA  configuration file: ./NPEDetector/src/main/resources/wala.properties, you need to change:
+   2.1 the property java_runtime_dir to your jre1.7 path.
-3. add two program arguments:(1)the absolute path of the jars that to be analyzed(2)output file path
+   2.2 set jardir as the jars path to be analyzed
+   2.3 set outputfile as you want to dump result
+   2.4 set debug to false or true, this is for debug!